 It’s pertinent to mention here that there were only four of us on the hike.
 Three staff members from the University, with me being the only student (remember the “early morning” part I mentioned above, we had a lot of dropouts at the last minute).

 Since this was at the beginning of our time in Germany, neither one of us knew any German besides the very basic “Sprechen sie Englisch?”
 (Do you speak English?).

 The average time it takes to hike up to the castle is a little less than an hour and a half.
 Being first timers and using more of a “doggy” path than a proper hiking trail, we estimated it would take us a couple of hours maximum to reach the top.

 The initial hike – with the steep incline – was the challenging bit.
-It lasted about half hour, but eventually, things got better and although the air was thinning, the sights kept us going towards the summit.
+It lasted about half an hour, but eventually, things got better, and although the air was thinning, the sights kept us going towards the summit.

 With no real path or fellow hikers in sight, the thought of going back down the way we came up became more of a reality.
 That is until…